nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 - If your controller can connect both via cable and Bluetooth, reconnect your controllers via the other connection method and also mark their new entries
 - Mark the box in the bottom called "Enable Device Hiding" to (obviously) activate the hiding of the marked devices

+### Verifying if the controllers are hidden

-At this point, your controllers should be hidden.
+At this point, your controllers should be hidden to everything.
 To verify, open Windows' `joy.cpl` by one of the following methods:

 - Pressing the key combination ++win+r++ and then entering `joy.cpl` ___OR___
 - Searching and opening on Windows' Start Menu `Set up USB Game Controllers`

-Assuming the hidden controllers are the only ones connected to the system, no device should show up in the Game Controller's list.
-If they are, try reconnecting them.
+Assuming the hidden controllers are the only ones connected to the system and there are no virtual controllers being emulated, no device should show up in the Game Controller's list.
+If your real controller is still on the list, try reconnecting them.

 ### Allowing chosen applications to see hidden devices